ShiguiLi/SciRE-Solver/README.md

 **🔄 This work was initially met with challenges during the review process, where reviewers requested comparisons with methods that depend on post-optimization or re-optimization using pre-generated trajectories.
 We believe our approach offers a fundamentally different and valuable contribution to the field.**

 **🌟 We remain resilient.
-We welcome the community to try SciRE-Solver and look forward to your feedback and contributions, especially regarding its along with NSR trajectory.**
+We welcome the community to try SciRE-Solver and look forward to your feedback and contributions, especially as it is explicitly built upon the stable NSR trajectory as $\sigma_t \to 0$.**

 ## 🙏 Acknowledgement